mtmanning93/craft-front/README.md

 ## Intro

-Craft Social is a social platform where tradesmen and skilled workers can share work related content.
+Craft Social is a social platform where tradesmen and skilled workers can share work-related content.
 Showcasing their skills and abilities.
-It is designed to highlight good skills through the approval of people within the industry.
+It highlights good skills through people's approval within the industry.

 This repository is for the Craft Social frontend.
 The application also utilizes a backend API using Django Rest Framework, the repository for this can be found